-ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
+ON THIS PAGE: You will find some basic information about appendix cancer and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Appendix Cancer.
-To see other pages, use the menu.
+Use the menu to see other pages.
 Think of that menu as a roadmap to this full guide.

 About the appendix

 The appendix is a pouch-like tube that is attached to the cecum, which is the first section of the large intestine or colon.
 The appendix averages 10 centimeters (about 4 inches) in length.
 It is considered part of the gastrointestinal (GI) tract.
 Generally thought to have no significant function in the body, the appendix may be a part of the lymphatic, exocrine, or endocrine systems.

 Appendix cancer occurs when healthy cells in the appendix change and grow out of control.
 These cells form a growth of tissue, called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 Another name for appendix cancer is appendiceal cancer.
 A benign tumor means the tumor can grow but will not spread.

 There are different types of tumors that can start in the appendix: